sifra denissayunáyin dišúa‘ nebiya

 13And Yeshua` remained in his cell until morning.

 3Now, Pilatus hated the Jewish people.
-He would do anything and everything to annoy our people or arouse our anger.
+He would do anything and everything to annoy our people and arouse our anger, as he had done many times in the past for his own simple amusement.
 4Pilatus had every intention of crucifying Yeshua`, but who can understand the obscene pleasure he got out of making the Sadducean priesthood believe that he was not going to do anything at all.

 5“But he is stirring up the crowds,” objected Qayafas.
 “There is bound to be another riot soon!”

 6Pilatus grinned.
 “Very well then.
-Tomorrow morning, assemble at the Stone Pavement, since you Jews won’t enter any Roman dwelling.
+Tomorrow morning, assemble at the Stone Pavement, since you Jew-priests won’t enter any Roman dwelling.
 I’ll give you my verdict then.”

 5“Behold,” said Pilatus with malicious glee, “the king of the Jews.”
 6At this, the Sadducees said nothing.
 They were genuinely shocked to see for the first time the horrific results of Roman torture.
 Until now they had been only rumours.